Stockbroker Interview Questions

-The primary focus of a Stockbroker is to manage the financial portfolio of a client.
+The primary focus of a stockbroker is managing the financial portfolio of a client.
 Clients can range from individuals to large businesses.
-Depending on the needs of the client, Stockbrokers can perform different job functions.
-Stockbrokers can act independently, managing portfolio decisions on the client’s behalf.
-They can act in a consulting capacity by advising client’s on when they should buy or sell.
-Or they can act at the client’s discretion, only buying or selling when instructed to.
+Depending on the needs of the client, stockbrokers can perform different job functions.
+Stockbrokers can act independently, managing portfolio decisions on their client’s behalf.
+They can also act in a consulting capacity by advising clients on when they should buy or sell, or they can act at the client’s discretion, only buying or selling when instructed to do so.

 Buying and selling stocks is not for the faint of heart.
-They handle vast amounts of money and work personally with their clientele.
-Stockbrokers must constantly be on the job in order to keep a finger on the pulse of the stock market and must be prepared to make quick decisions in order to turn a profit for clients.
+Stockbrokers handle vast amounts of money and work personally with their clientele.
+Stockbrokers must constantly be on the job in order to keep a finger on the pulse of the stock market, and they must be prepared to make quick decisions in order to turn a profit for their clients.

 Stockbroker responsibilities may include: